aldo-gutierrez/bitmasksorter/README.md

 Optimizations:
 - The partition is only done by the bits in the mask as described above
-- Optimization for small lists and or for the last bits, to choose between count sort, bit radix sort or many bits radix sort
+- Optimization for small lists and or for the last bits, to choose between count sort and two different radix sorts
 - Multithreading support

 ## RadixBitSorter: